YaofangHuYaofang/NAC/README.md

 - Nfreq.Rdata: the matrix of paper abstracts.

-- paperList.txt: the original file contains DOIs, published years, titles, citation counts, and abstracts of the statistical papers.
+- paperList.txt: the original file which contains DOIs, published years, titles, citation counts, and abstracts of the statistical papers.

 - Citation_Network.R: the main code file to process the data, which includes connection.txt and Nfreq.RData.